Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 Now I have come to the end of today’s post.

-And would love to hear from you, what mistakes do you find yourself doing that are actually causing a delay to your blog success or,
+And would love to hear from you, what mistakes do you find yourself doing that is actually causing a delay to your blog success or,

 Did you just realize mistakes from a particular blogger, then let me know in the comments.